hessjacob/Quantitative-Macro-Models/README.md

 # File Content

-## Consumption Saving (aka the income flucuation problem)
+## Consumption Saving in Incomplete Markets (aka the income flucuation problem)
 Partial equilibrium solution for the infinitely lived household with incomplete markets and idiosyncratic income risk.

 - Value Function Iteration
   * Version 1 -- 2 income states.
 Solves the household problem with VFI.
 Runs a simulation for 50,000 households.
+Exogenous borrowing constraint which the user can choose.
   * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.
 Solves the household    problem with VFI.
-Runs a simulation for 50,000 households
+Runs a simulation for 50,000 households.
+Exogenous borrowing constraint which the user can choose.

 - Endogenous Grid Method
   * Version 1 -- 2 income states.
 Solves the household problem with EGM.
 Runs a simulation for 50,000 households.
 Solves for the invariant distribution using an eigenvector method.